Xelbair/Hacktoberfest-SharpMap/README.md

+# HACKTOBERFEST

-#Fork for purpose of fucking with this repo.
+# Fork for purpose of fucking with this repo.
 I'll also include hacktoberfest because i fucking can.

 # SharpMap
 An easy-to-use mapping library for use in web and desktop applications